winster/SpringSchedulerDynamic/README.md

 ### Precautions
 1. If you use Async annotation within Scheduling Configuration, there is chance that previous task continue to run after Refresh event.
 So move the `Async` to a service method.
+2. I also added a custom AsyncConfigurer to make sure that nothing breaks.
+It is optional.
+You can refer the commit history to see the code without AsyncConfigurer